-The Company has a mining lease agreement for the Roberts Gold Property which comprises an aggregate of 104 unpatented claims covering approximately 2,080 acres.
+The Company held a mining lease agreement on the Roberts Gold Property which comprises an aggregate of 104 unpatented claims covering approximately 2,080 acres.
 The property is contiguous to and north of the Company's Afgan-Kobeh Property located in Eureka County, Nevada.
+During the year ended August 31, 2012, the Company determined that the project was not economically feasible and abandoned its plan to develop the project.
+As a result, the Company charged \$199,112 in capitalized costs incurred on the project to operations.